SumiSastri/google-firebase-and-react/docs/firebase/core-concepts/part1-firebase-build.md

 ## Hosting

-Firestore provides app hosting as well as the option to purchase custom domains.
+Firestore provides app hosting as well as the option to purchase custom domains - especially useful if you want to purchase `.com` extensions as there is no premium to purchase/ renew.

 Part of the hosting services is SSL certificates baked in.
 With other hosting services - take Wordpress, for example - you need to add safety plugins, purchase SSL certificates and think about the whole backend safety and security operations using something called the C-panel.

 Firebase not only provides you with hosting space, but also security and infrastructure support via the abstraction of infrastructure set up.

+The hosting service allows you to deploy code into a production environment.

+*Some of the key features*

+- Global CDNs (Content Delivery Networks)
+- Integrated with GitHub
+- Testing URLs possible
+- Versioned releases and simple deploys
+- Roll backs easy - one click
+- Integrates with Google Cloud Functions - allows you to integrate 3rd party APIs
+- Keep client and server side code in the same project

 ## Firestore